kermitt2/grobid-test-ant/Readme.md

-This project illustrates how to embed Grobid ([grobid](https://raw.github.com/kermitt2/grobid)) in your Java application using ant.
+This project illustrates how to embed [GROBID](https://raw.github.com/kermitt2/grobid) in your Java application using ant.

 You need to install first and build Grobid, see this link: [Build the project](http://grobid.readthedocs.org/en/latest/Install-Grobid/)